nathanawmk/mish-mash/README.md

 “When you’re a student, you’re judged by how well you answer questions.
 Somebody else asks the questions, and if you give good answers, you’ll get a good grade.
 But in life, you’re judged by how good your questions are,” - Robert Langer

+“I wasn’t that good at finding solutions, but I was really good at asking questions.” - Leslie Lamport

+“And so, my fellow Americans: ask not what your country can do for you—ask what you can do for your country.”
+JFK

+“It did not really matter what we expected from life, but rather what life expected from us.
+We needed to stop asking about the meaning of life, and instead to think of ourselves as those who were being questioned by life—daily and hourly.
+Our answer must consist, not in talk and meditation, but in right action and in right conduct.
+Life ultimately means taking the responsibility to find the right answer to its problems and to fulfill the tasks which it constantly sets for each individual.”

+― Viktor E. Frankl, Man's Search for Meaning

+Ask the right questions and the rest will fall in its rightful place. - Nathan Aw

 =====

 Why in love with blockchain?
 Not with others, say, AI, APIs, Big Data, RPA?